 Chicken is always a great dish to prepare.
 The possibilities are endless.
 Any sauce marries well.
 Left over are always better the next day.

-Tonight I was in the mood for chicken so I can have some leftovers to put on my son lunch box tomorrow, as well as to enjoy them at lunch time.
+Tonight I was in the mood for chicken, most of all, I wanted to have some leftovers to put on my son lunch box tomorrow, furthermore, I wanted to enjoy them at lunch time.

 Lemon chicken with satay sauce.
 An old-time favorite and always received well by my family.

 The chicken requires to be marinated for a few hours before cooking it, therefore may I suggest preparing the marinate the night before and leaving it in the refrigerator overnight.
 The lemon-oil mixture will tenderize the chicken and lessen the cooking time.
 In my case I used chicken breasts and tights.

 Usually we grill the chicken, however, last night I broil it and then finished it in the oven at 450 for 10 minutes.

 Boiled potatoes, smashed and sautéed in oil was a fun change for us.
 A nice crisp salad a must.

 From my last trip to the market, we purchased some wonderful mangoes.
 They are just perfectly ripe and as a result I just could not pass up a great opportunity to prepare them again with lime and rum.

 Lemon Chicken with Satay Sauce